Contrastive Multi-document Question Generation: Introduction

 \section{Introduction}

 User queries on web search engines can sometimes be vague.
 Search engines may resolve this ambiguity by suggesting clarification options back to the user in the form of questions \citep{10.1145/3020165.3022149,10.1145/3331184.3331265,zamani2020generating}.
+However, asking the right clarification questions is a challenging information-seeking task, given a plethora of possible questions \citep{rao-daume-iii-2018-learning,rao-daume-iii-2019-answer,qi2020stay}.
+One workaround is to take informational cues from the search engine results given the initial query.
+The clarification options are then generated from non-ranked and non-overlapping thematic partitions of the search engine results.
+The whole pipeline is akin to the pseudo-relevance feedback \citep{rocchio1971relevance,10.1145/1390334.1390377}.
+This can significantly reduce the search space, and has the potential to generate correct clarification questions within the context \citep{cho_qgen_2019}.

-Following \citet{cho_qgen_2019}, this approach may involve three phases: $i)$ \textit{retrieval}: gather the initial return documents by the search engine; $ii)$ \textit{partition}: partition the documents into semantically similar clusters in an unsupervised manner; $iii)$ \textit{multi-document question generation}: generate a clarification question by finding an ``overlap'' among documents in each cluster.
-In principle, the clarification questions should be ``mutually exclusive'' rather than generic and bland, otherwise it is counter to the objective of clarification \citep{10.1145/3020165.3020183, rao-daume-iii-2018-learning, rao-daume-iii-2019-answer}.
-In this work, we focus on the last step.
+This particular approach may involve three non-trivial phases: $i)$ \textit{retrieval}: gather the initial return documents by the search engine; $ii)$ \textit{partition}: partition the documents into semantically similar clusters in an unsupervised manner; $iii)$ \textit{multi-document question generation}: generate a clarification question by finding an ``overlap'' among documents in each cluster.
+In principle, the clarification questions should be \textbf{specific} to each cluster rather than generic and bland, otherwise it is counter to the objective of clarification \citep{10.1145/3020165.3020183}.
+In this work, we focus on developing a multi-document question generator to generate cluster-specific questions in the $iii)$ step.
+Nevertheless, we believe our approach can be readily applied to multi-document text generation such as summarization \citep{lapata2019} and response generation \citep{zhang2019dialogpt}.

 We address this challenge by leveraging contrastive learning.
-Given a set of positive documents $\dpos$ and a set of negative documents $\dneg$ (where $\dneg$ is semantically close to $\dpos$), we propose a new strategy to generate a question that is relevant to $\dpos$ and far away from $\dneg$.
+Given a set of positive documents $\dpos$ and a set of negative documents $\dneg$ (where $\dneg$ is yet semantically close to $\dpos$), we propose a new strategy to generate a question that is semantically relevant to $\dpos$ and far away from $\dneg$.
+Ideally, the model would use both $\dpos$ and $\dneg$ to identify distinguishing features between the two sets and constrain the generation to be \textit{specific} to $\dpos$.
+The similarity between the $\dpos$ and $\dneg$ makes the generation more challenging and forces the model to be as specific as possible in order to distinguish between the two sets.
 The comparison between the contrastive and non-contrastive multi-document question generation is illustrated in Figure~\ref{coordinator}.

-Ideally, the model that leverages the challenging ``negative'' documents in addition to the ``positive'' documents, to push the model to distinguish these two sets and constrain the generation to be specific to the positive set.
-The similarity between the $\dpos$ and $\dneg$ makes the generation more challenging and forces the model to be as specific as possible in order to distinguish between the two sets.